 She wanted to learn how to do it properly.
 She found a delightful place in London, Southbank Mosaics [http://southbankmosaics.com], where she obtained a first Award course.
 She then took a course in Roman mosaics at Scuola Mosaicisti del Friuli [http://scuolamosaicistifriuli.it] in Spilimbergo (Italy), another Certificate at Southbank Mosaics, other courses in Byzantine and Modern mosaics in Spilimbergo, one for families, and promptly enrolled on many other… Italy, Turkey, and what else!
 She is now enrolled at the London School of Mosaic for the Mosaic Diploma which will open in October 2018.

 She is now part of the BAMM Committee in the role of Exhibition Coordinator, and has taken permanent residency at the London School of Mosaic, where she holds a shared studio and will teach some short courses from February 2018 on the innovative subject of "Mosaic as Mixed Media".
-Francesca is also a member of the Governing Body of the London School of Mosaic, a member of The Artists' Pool, she is also in the process of joining a collective with the fellow artists in residence from the Canary Wharf New District 2017 Residency.
+Francesca is also a member of the Governing Body of the London School of Mosaic, a member of The Artists' Pool, and she is in the process of joining a collective with the fellow artists in residence from the Canary Wharf New District 2017 Residency.

 +44 (0) 7709539009